1973–1975 recession: Sweden

 In Sweden, the recession proved devastating to the shipping, ship-building, and logging and mining industries.
 The increase in oil prices caused export revenues from shipping to drop by 25% within a few years.
-Sweden at this time had the world's second largest ship building industry (after Japan), and the spillover effects devastated shipbuilders (Swedish shipbuilders lost some 3 billion SEK in 1974), which in turn led to problems in Sweden's steel industry.
-The loss of shipbuilding jobs devastated port cities such as Malmö, home to Kockums' shipyard, which would struggle for the next 20 years.
-Furthermore, the ripple effects also compounded issues in the iron ore mining industry, at a time when Swedish iron ore was experiencing rising mining costs and facing increased low-cost competition from new mines in places such as Australia and Brazil.
+Sweden at this time had the world's second largest ship building industry after Japan, and the spillover effects devastated shipbuilders.
+Swedish shipbuilders lost some 3 billion SEK in 1974, which led to problems in Sweden's steel industry.
+The loss of shipbuilding jobs devastated port cities such as Malmö, home to Kockums' shipyard, which struggled for the next 20 years.

+The ripple effects compounded issues in the iron ore mining industry, at a time when Swedish iron ore was experiencing rising mining costs and facing increased low-cost competition from new mines in places such as Australia and Brazil.
 The inflationary recession, combined with an expansionary government fiscal policy and a generous collective wage agreement among unions in 1974–1976, put Sweden on a highly inflationary path: the price index quintupled between 1972 and 1995.

 Between 1965 and 1979, the public sector's share of total employment rose from 12% to 30%, which greatly increased the total tax burden at a time of escalating costs and prices, which fed into wage settlements, competitiveness, and profitability, and contributed to a sharply deteriorated trade balance.

-Rest of the world
+The rest of the world

 The oil crisis of 1973 also had similarly large negative effects on other countries that relied heavily on imported oil, such as France, Sweden, Japan, Finland, Belgium, Luxembourg, and Denmark.

 Some newly industrialized countries saw some diversionary benefits from the crisis, namely Spain, Korea, Taiwan, Singapore, Mexico, and Brazil, as their low-cost environments attracted new investments and gave their products a competitive edge over competitors in higher-cost, developed countries suffering from higher energy costs.
 These countries gained increased market share both in their domestic markets and abroad at accelerating rates during the 1970s.